data2intelligence/collapsible_tree/README.md

 # Lineage Visualization

-### This is a javascript library for cell lineage visualization.
+### We provide a web interface(domain name TBD) that enables researchers to query gene expression values in our pre-processed data at Tres (https://resilience.ccr.cancer.gov) and display the cell lineage in a tree-like strcuture.
+For developers, here is a highly customizable javascript library, which is can be easily tailored to accommodate different structures or purposes.

-Users can easily visualize their expression data in a hieracrhical way.
+Users can easily visualize expression data in a hieracrhical way.
 The gene expression levels across different cell types are mapped on to a knowledge-based cell lineage structure.
 The hierarchical tree strcuture facilitates the exploration and interpretation of the data.

 ---